eyedia/EyedeeaPhotos/README.md

 - **Scan:** Interacts with **Synology Photos API** or the **file system** to extract metadata (filename, path, date taken, geolocation, album name, etc.).
 - **Show:** Displays random photos across devices.

-Ideally, you run it on a **Raspberry Pi** within your home network, making photos easily accessible on TVs, laptops, and mobile devices.
+I recommend to run it on a **Raspberry Pi** within your home network, making photos easily accessible on TVs, laptops, and mobile devices.
 However, it's a lightweight website (~125MB) that can be deployed on any laptop or desktop.

 ## Eyedeea Photos:
 Photos are displayed with the following details: